Choosing which school to attend for your Chinese medicine training is a big decision. Here are some things to consider:

 Many famous, expert, expat, interesting and unlikely people make Nelson their home.
 This makes for a very interesting, colorful and accepting community.

-10. What is required in your home country, state or province to practice acupuncture after graduation?
+10. What is required in your home country, state or province to practice Chinese medicine after graduation?

 There are different requirements for licensing of acupuncturists in every country, state and province.
 Please research the rules in the area in which you wish to practice upon graduation.